glinoen/cicd-for-legacy-app/README.md

 ## anecdotes

 Adding CI/CD to an legacy app.
+Good exercise.